hellais/TAILS-OSX/README.md

 # TAILS OSX

+**ATTENTION**
+This guide has not been updated in a long time.
+TAILS now supports natively EFI bootloaders, so if you are interested in using TAILS on a macOS computer you should follow the official guide here: https://tails.boum.org/install/mac/usb/index.en.html.

 Following this guide you will be able to create a TAILS image that will work on OSX without requiring any REFIT or bootloader modifications to the target system.